 One day, when at 13, I returned home from school and announced to my perplexed parents that I wanted to change from sciences to arts my parents were shocked.
 I remember I was called several names, including a failure, dreamer, bull headed, loser, irresponsible and quite a few other adejectives, but still I was adamant to pursue my dream.
 My determination to become a writer was such that no amount of arguing, threatening, or cajoling could derail me from my new found vocation.
 I had set my mind to start off as a journalist and I was prepared to do anything to achieve my goal.

 I endured a lot of flack from my family in the months that followed but this made me even more resolute.
 The first opportunity for me came from a local political English newspaper, The Democrat.
 I was offered a post as a junior correspondent apprenticed to the newspaper’s editor.
 It wasn’t much, but I was still 17 and raring to go and on top of that determined to prove to my parents that I was right all along to choose this career and that I could succeed.
-At that age, I had no experience of Parliamentary reporting, but I just couldn’t turn down my very first opportunity.
+At that age, I had no experience of parliamentary reporting, but I just couldn’t turn down my very first opportunity.

 Trying to be a poet was another relentless challenge that was not easy to overcome.
 In fact, I spent most of my time struggling to surmount the most difficult hurdle – to manage to get a book of my poetry published by a recognised publisher.
 I was warned at the start of my career that many have attempted to publish their poetry, but only few succeeded.

 Since there were no creative writing classes in my country, I had to teach myself the trade.
 Poetry also helped me discover a lot of likes and dislikes.
 I identified the subjects I liked to write about, the style of writing I preferred and the kind of publications I enjoyed reading and eventually submitting work to.
-I also learnt how to tolerate and handle, arrogant and unhelpful editors, who had serious attitude problems.
+I also learned how to tolerate and handle, arrogant and unhelpful editors, who had serious attitude problems.
 Writing also helped me discover that I was a hypersensitive person and realised that what I had always thought as being a weakness to be one of the greatest assets for inspiration.
 It was a very important part of the recipe, which helped me become a published writer.

 Channelling to paranormal investigators means receiving information from the beyond.
 I realized this because whenever I was struck by one of these transcendent states, I wrote fast without even knowing the meaning of what I was writing.
 The words came, fitted in between each line like a glove in perfect synchronization, without my even having to make any effort whatsoever.
 To say that the end result of each of these poems was a miracle would be an understatement.
 And all the poems that came to me in this manner, at the oddest hours, when sometimes I was already half asleep, even in a sort of daze, were the best I ever wrote.
 Then, the most peculiar thing would be reading the poem back and discovering that this came out of nowhere, was a perfectly finished article, written in few seconds, compared to other poems which took months and sometimes years to complete.

-Becoming a poet can be a true wonderful journey as one recognizes the very essence of life.
+Becoming a poet or a writer can be a true wonderful journey as one recognizes the very essence of life.
 Unfortunately, it can also prove to be a gruelling experience, but the long term achievements are ever so rewarding that if I were to be reborn, I would do exactly the same things all over again, except perhaps give up singing.
 I think I could have coped with both writing and becoming a professional opera singer.